soniavaidya05/leakyemotions/docs/source/tutorials/configuration_files.md

 ## Introduction
 When running experiments, it can be beneficial to be able to modify different parameters quickly.
-For this, we provide the functionality to read ``yaml`` configuration files through a `Cfg` class.
+For this, we provide the functionality to read ``yaml`` configuration files through [Hydra](https://hydra.cc/).
-It is recommended that the constructors of your customized primitive classes use a `Cfg` object to initialize attributes, especially attributes that may need to be tweaked between different experiments.
+It is recommended that the constructors of your customized primitive classes use a `config` to initialize attributes, especially attributes that may need to be tweaked between different experiments.

+# Basic Usage Example

-For example, if you expect to tweak the number of apples in your environment frequently, you might create a config ``yaml`` file that contains the following lines:
+Suppose that you expect to tweak the number of apples in your environment frequently.
+You might create a config ``yaml`` file that contains the following lines:
 ```python
 # ...